Our vision is a world with gender equality for all.

 We are effective and accountable.

-We are responsive to community and client needs.
+We are responsive to service user and community needs.

-Our services and programs are progressive and innovative.
+Our services and programs are responsive and innovative.

-We are community leaders on the issues of domestic violence.
+We are community leaders on the issues of domestic violence, sexual violence and homelessness.

 Our Board and partners click here for details